 Item 2.02 Results of Operations and Financial Condition.

-On March 28, 2022, ReShape Lifesciences Inc. (the “Company”) issued a press release announcing its financial results for the year ended December 31, 2021.
+On May 23, 2022, ReShape Lifesciences Inc. (the “Company”) issued a press release announcing its financial results for the three months ended March 31, 2022.
 A copy of the press release is furnished as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated herein by reference

 The information furnished herewith pursuant to Item 2.02 of this Current Report and in Exhibit 99.1 hereto is being “furnished” in accordance with General Instruction B.2 of Form 8-K and shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), or otherwise subject to the liabilities of that section, nor shall it be deemed to be incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act, whether made before or after the date hereof, regardless of any general incorporation language in such filing.